istrategy/sendToSignal/README.md

 # Usage

-run the main.py file from the terminal.
+Run the main.py file from the terminal.

-python main.py
+`python main.py`

 # Contact me